bytecodealliance/wasmtime/docs/contributing-architecture.md

 * `wasmtime_runtime::InstanceHandle` - this is the low-level representation of a WebAssembly instance.
-At the same time this is also used as the representation for all host-defined object.
+At the same time this is also used as the representation for all host-defined objects.
 For example if you call `wasmtime::Memory::new` it'll create an `InstanceHandle` under the hood.
 This is a very `unsafe` type that should probably have all of its functions marked `unsafe` or otherwise have more strict guarantees documented about it, but it's an internal type